RalfMBecker/decaf/README.md

-Compiler for the Brown Decaf language.
-Note that the language appears to be modified frequently.
-This project is based on the specifications of a Stanford 2012 class.
-Some changes were made (eventually, a full CFG grammar will be added):
+CCC (the Cuddly Chameleon Compiler) is a compiler for the Brown Decaf language.
+Note that the language seems to be modified frequently, and that CCC adds a fair amount of additional features.
+The project is based on the specifications of a Stanford 2012 class.
+Eventually, a full CFG grammar will be added.

 (0) options provided: